What is a Series LLC?

 What Is a Series LLC?

-The first series LLC was devised by some of Delaware's top lawyers and was formally introduced in the state of Delaware in 1996.
+The first series LLC was devised by some of Delaware's top lawyers and was formally introduced to the state in 1996.
 The purpose of the Delaware series LLC is to form a unique entity that consists of separate, individual interests.
-Under Delaware law, each series can hold its own assets, have its own members, conduct its own operations and pursue different business objectives, yet remain insulated from claims of members, creditors or litigants pursuing the assets of, or asserting claims against, another series.
+Under Delaware law, each series can hold its own assets, have its own members, conduct its own operations, and even pursue different business objectives.
+A Series LLC can streamline operations while still offering a level of asset segregation.
+However, to achieve these benefits, each series must be properly maintained with separate records and operations.

 delaware Series LLC